jam53/Jam54_Launcher/Documentation/Adding&UpdatingApplications.md

 > After adding a new application, the `Jam54_Launcher.jar` and `Jam54LauncherSetup.msi` files will need to be rebuild and reuploaded.
 > Follow the steps described in [Updating the Jam54Launcher](./UpdatingTheJam54Launcher.md) to rebuild and upload the launcher's binaries.

-We will need to insert a tuple in the database `applications.sqlite` that comes with the launcher, and also insert two lines in the `applicationsVersions.properties` file that is stored online.
+You will need to insert a tuple in the database `applications.sqlite` that comes with the launcher, and also insert two lines in the `applicationsVersions.properties` file that is stored online.
 The former contains details about the application, the latter is used to check whether or not the application in question has a new update.

 ### applications.sqlite

-You can add a new application by entering the following command in WSL (not CMD)
+You can add a new application by entering the following command:
 ```sql
 sqlite3 applications.sqlite